LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

 Once all settings are correct, select **Submit**.

-    **Note:** you've just placed a hold on Alex Wilber’s account that will retain any emails that contain **Sensitive, Confidential, Secret** anywhere in the email as well as in the Subject line.
+    **Note:** you've just placed a hold on Alex Wilber’s account that will retain any emails that contain **Sensitive, Confidential, Secret** anywhere in the email and in the Subject line.

 31. Once prompted with **Succeeded** select **Done** to close out of the **New Hold** wizard.